-High level Council responsibilities High level tenant responsibilities Council will be responsible for: • paying land rates • maintaining a building insurance policy • maintaining fire safety compliance • undertaking: - graffiti removal - termite control - major tree removal - undertaking facility inspections.
-Tenants will be responsible for: maintaining a building contents insurance policy maintaining a public liability insurance policy of at least \$20 million organising and paying for utility services organising and paying for waste collection services paying water accounts and charges undertaking facility cleaning and grounds maintenance repairing damage caused by users of the facility undertaking facility maintenance as outlined in the lease undertaking pest control other than termites enabling facility inspections by Council and its agents undertaking annual use surveys and end of lease or licence reporting.
+High level Council responsibilities High level tenant responsibilities Council will be responsible for: paying Land Rates maintaining a building insurance policy maintaining fire safety compliance undertaking: graffiti removal termite control major tree removal undertaking facility inspections.
+Tenants will be responsible for: maintaining a building contents insurance policy maintaining a public liability insurance policy of at least \$20 million organising and paying for Utility Service Accounts organising and paying for waste collection services paying water accounts and charges undertaking facility cleaning and grounds maintenance repairing damage caused by users of the facility undertaking Facility Maintenance as outlined in the Lease undertaking pest control other than termites enabling facility inspections by Council and its agents undertaking annual use surveys and end of Lease or Licence reporting.